-Pages 1: Membership of Cabinet To receive apologies for absence from Cabinet Members who are unable to attend this meeting.
-2: 1 - 10 Minutes of Previous Meeting To approve the Minutes of the Meeting of the Cabinet held on 27 June 2023.
-11 - 12 3: Declarations of Interest Cabinet Members will be asked to advise if there are any items on the Agenda in which they have a Disclosable Pecuniary Interest, which would prevent them from participating in any discussion or participating in a vote upon the item, or any other interests.
-4: Admission of the Public Most agenda items will be considered in public session, however, it shall be advised whether Cabinet will consider any matters in private, by virtue of the reports containing information which falls within a category of exempt information as contained at Schedule 12A of the Local Government Act 1972.
-5: Deputations/Petitions The Cabinet will receive any petitions and/or deputations from members of the public.
+Pages 1: Membership of Committee To receive apologies for absence from those Members who are unable to attend the meeting.
+2: 1 - 6 Minutes of Previous Meeting To approve the Minutes of the meeting of the Committee held on 1st August 2023.
+7 - 8 3: Declaration of Interests Members will be asked to say if there are any items on the Agenda in which they have any disclosable pecuniary interests or any other interests, which may prevent them from participating in any discussion of the items or participating in any vote upon the items.
+4: Admission of the Public Most agenda items take place in public.
+This only changes where there is a need to consider exempt information, as contained at Schedule 12A of the Local Government Act 1972.
+You will be informed at this point which items are to be recommended for exclusion and to be resolved by the Committee.
+5: Deputations/Petitions The Committee will receive any petitions and/or deputations from members of the public.
 A deputation is where up to five people can attend the meeting and make a presentation on some particular issue of concern.
 A member of the public can also submit a petition at the meeting relating to a matter on which the body has powers and responsibilities.

-In accordance with Council Procedure Rule 10, Members of the Public must submit a deputation in writing, at least three clear working days in advance of the meeting and shall subsequently be notified if the deputation shall be heard.
+In accordance with Council Procedure Rule 10, Members of the

+Public must submit a deputation in writing, at least three clear working days in advance of the meeting and shall subsequently be notified if the deputation shall be heard.
 A maximum of four deputations shall be heard at any one meeting.